+This Italian breed’s name is derived from Latin.
+“Cane Corso” approximately translates to “bodyguard dog” or “robust dog.”
 And if you have more than one, you have Cani Corsi.

 They have a large head with an imposing expression and a strongly muscled body.
 The breed is dominant and fiercely protective.

 A Cane Corso will be very attuned to your moods and feelings and may even think they are the cause of your happiness, grief, anger, or pride.
-Cane Corsi owners describe the relationship as one of subtlety and depth.
+Cani Corsi owners describe the relationship as one of subtlety and depth.

-The Cane Corso thrives on stimulation, both mental and physical, and will shine if given a job, whether working on the farm, or “helping” with the children.
+The Cane Corso thrives on stimulation, both mental and physical, and will shine if given a job, whether working on the farm or “helping” with the children.
 In fact, the breed excels at dog sports like tracking, agility, and scent work.

-8. Training is paramount.
+8. Training Is Key